heavyai/ibis-heavyai/docs/omnisci.rst

 `omniscidb <https://www.omnisci.com/>`_ Quickstart
 ==================================================

-Install dependencies for Ibis's omniscidb dialect:
+Install dependencies for Ibis's HeavyDB dialect:

 ::

-  pip install ibis-omniscidb
+  pip install ibis-heavyai

 Create a client by passing in database connection parameters such as ``host``, ``port``, ``database``,  ``user`` and ``password`` to